 An employee is entitled to take their three paid days of leave before accessing unpaid infectious disease emergency leave.

 An employer may require an employee who takes paid leave to provide evidence reasonable in the circumstances that the employee is entitled to the leave, but cannot require an employee to provide a certificate from a qualified health practitioner as evidence.

 The new paid leave days must be taken in full days.
 If an employee takes any part of a day as paid leave, the employer may deem the employee to have taken one paid day of leave on that day.

 If an employee took unpaid infectious disease emergency leave days between April 19 and April 29, 2021 for reasons that would now entitle the employee to paid days under Bill 284, the employee may elect to utilize the new paid leave entitlement for the days taken.
 In order to make such an election, an employee must advise their employer of their desire to do so in writing by May 12, 2021.

-If an employer already provides employees with at least three paid sick days in the circumstances listed above, it will be considered to have already complied with the new requirement.
-If an employer provides employees with less than three paid sick days, the entitlement to the new paid leave days will be reduced by the number of sick days already provided by the employer.
+If an employer already provides employees with paid sick days in the circumstances listed above, it will be considered to have already complied with the new requirement with respect to any employees who had at least three unused sick days remaining as of April 19, 2021.
+If an employer provides employees with less than three paid sick days, or an employee had less than three unused sick days remaining as of April 19, 2021, the entitlement to the new paid leave days will be reduced by the number of remaining paid sick days available to the employee.